HardlyDifficult/Tutorials/Chapter2.md

 </details>

-## Jump

-Add the ability for the character to jump.
-Add a sound effect as well, we are using 'phaseJump1' from [Kenney.nl's Digital Audio pack](http://kenney.nl/assets/digital-audio).
+## Add a script to jump

-Note the character will be able to double jump / fly, this will be addressed later in the tutorial.
+Add a script to the character to be able to jump and update the player controller to match.

 <details><summary>How</summary>

- - Create a C# script "JumpMovement" under Assets/Code/Components/Movement.
+ - Create a script **JumpMovement** under Assets/Code/Compenents/Movement and paste the following:
- - Select the Character GameObject and add the JumpMovement component.
- - Paste in the following code:

 ```csharp
 using UnityEngine;